cfchou/go-gentle/README.md

-##Go-gentle
+## Go-gentle
 Talk to external services like a gentleman.

+## Intro
-This package provides resilient implementations of two interfaces: Stream and Handler.
+This package provides composable resilient implementations of two interfaces:
+Stream and Handler.

+## Stream, Handler and back-pressure
 Stream and Handler are our fundamental abstractions to achieve back-pressure.
 Stream has one method Get() that emits Message.
 Handler has one method Handle() that transforms a given Message.
 The helper NewMappedStream() creates a MappedStream whose Get() emits a Message transformed by a Handler from a given Stream.

+## Resiliency
 Besides back-pressure, resiliency patterns are indispensable in distributed systems as external services are not reliable at all time.
-Patterns in question include rate limiting, retry, circuit-breaker and bulkhead.
+Such patterns come to useful oftentimes include rate limiting, retry, circuit-breaker and bulkhead.

+## Composability
+Users define their own Stream/Handler and compose them with our resilient implementations.

 Each implementations of Stream and Handler features one resiliency pattern.
-They are free to mix with each other to form a more sophisticated combined resiliency.
+Nevertheless, they are free to mix with each other to form an ad-hoc, combined resiliency.
 For example:
 ```
-func compose(name string, stream Stream, handler Handler) Stream {
+func compose(name string, userDefinedStream Stream, userDefinedHandler Handler) Stream {
 	upstream := NewRetryStream(name,
-		NewRateLimitedStream(name, stream,
+		NewRateLimitedStream(name, userDefinedStream,
 			NewTokenBucketRateLimit(100, 1)),
 		func() []time.Duration {
 			return []time.Duration{time.Second, time.Second}
 		})
 	return NewMappedStream(name, upstream,
-		NewCircuitBreakerHandler(name, handler, "circuit"))
+		NewCircuitBreakerHandler(name, userDefinedHandler, "circuit"))
 }
 ```

-##Document
+## Install

+## Document
 [GoDoc](https://godoc.org/github.com/cfchou/go-gentle/service)

-##Appendix
+## Appendix

 ###state machine of circuits